-Finding a component in your layout is quite cumbersome, especially if you don’t know what other components should be connected with that specific component.
-Altium provides a solution where users can easily customize the view filtering options to only show necessary components on the PCB.
+Finding a component in your layout can sometimes be cumbersome, especially if you don’t know what other components should be connected with that specific component.
+Altium Designer provides a solution where users can easily customize the view filtering options to only show necessary components on the PCB.
 This makes it easier to navigate to specific features in the PCB layout during a design review.